stonerl/nova-prettier-extension/prettier.novaextension/README.md

 If you want to see other plugins being integrated, head over to the [Discussions](https://github.com/stonerl/nova-prettier-extension/discussions).

+## Permissions

+### Launch Subprocesses

+- To install the bundled Prettier and its plugins.
+- To launch the Prettier Service for code formatting.

+### Read Files

+- To read Prettier configuration files, such as `.prettierrc` and `.prettierignore`.

 ## Versioning

 Prettier⁺ for Nova follows [Semantic Versioning](https://semver.org/),